10 Possible Warning Signs of Gynecologic Cancers in Women

 There are several benign reasons you might bleed or spot between periods or after sex.
 These include fibroids, polyps, hormonal imbalances, side effects of medications, stress, or pregnancy complications.
 But it can also be a warning signs of uterine, ovarian or vaginal cancer, according to the Centers for Disease Control and Prevention (CDC).
 If you experience bleeding for an unexplained reason, it is best to talk with your doctor.
 Additionally, bleeding after menopause should always be discussed with your doctor.

-2. Vaginal discharge
+2. Vaginal Discharge

 Most of the time, vaginal discharge is normal.
 You might notice more discharge at certain times, such as when ovulating or if you are breastfeeding.
 The discharge might be clear or a milky color, and it might have a slight smell.
 This type of discharge doesn’t usually warrant a visit to your doctor.
 But if you have vaginal discharge that is dark, is bloody, or has an unpleasant odor, you should talk to your doctor.
-An unpleasant odor often indicates infection rather than cancer; however, any persistently abnormal discharge is a good reason to seek out medical care to get treatment and be certain it is not early warning sign for cervical, ovarian, uterine or vaginal cancer.
+An unpleasant odor often indicates infection rather than cancer; however, any persistently abnormal discharge is a good reason to seek out medical care to get treatment and be certain it is not an early warning sign for cervical, ovarian, uterine or vaginal cancer.

 Persistent pain or discomfort in your pelvic area, abdomen or back should be discussed with your doctor.
 You might notice feelings associated with gas, indigestion, pressure, or cramps, or you might have a dull pain that won’t go away.
 If it lasts for more than a few weeks, it is time to talk to your doctor to rule out ovarian or uterine cancer, according to the American Cancer Society.